 Discussion

 Periplaneta americana (cockroaches) are among the most notorious pests, having nocturnal and filthy habits, which do not only contaminate food by indiscriminate deposition of fecal materials and cause food poisoning but also transmit bacteria and other pathogenic microorganisms in infested areas (Pai et al., 2005).
 Cockroaches are common in many of human habitations, particularly in place where food is stored, processed, prepared or served.
 Apart from that, they are also frequently detected in hospital environments, such as wards, operational rooms, area of intensive care units, and laboratory rooms.
 Indeed, cockroaches are found everywhere and possess nocturnal and omnivorous features; these characteristics make them the ideal carriers of pathogenic, virulent and resistant microorganisms (Pai et al., 2005).
-This present study screen for the presence of multi-drug resistant bacteria pathogens from cockroach trapped in holes within homes in Abakaliki metropolis.
-The present investigation showed that 69.3% of Surface-adhering bacteria were isolated from cockroach while 26% was isolated from guts sample of Cockroach.
+We screened the presence of multi-drug resistant bacteria pathogens from cockroach trapped in holes within homes in Abakaliki metropolis and showed that 69.3% of Surface-adhering bacteria were isolated from cockroach while 26% was isolated from guts sample of Cockroach.
 Of the isolates, S. aureus (20.7%) and Salmonella species (18.7%)were the leading isolate from external surfaces of cockroaches followed by E. coli (12.7%) and Salmonella species (8%) for gut of cockroaches.
 The predominant of E. coli on gut of cockroaches in this study support the finding of Feleke et al. (2016).

 S. aureus has been introduced as one of the most prevalent pathogenic bacteria isolated from the external washing samples of P. americana cockroaches all-around the world (Akinjogunla et al., 2012; Menasria et al.,2014; Wang and Ruan, 2017).
 Previously, multiple bacterial species of public health significance were isolated from P. americana by other authors; the isolated bacteria wereEnterobacter (53.3%), Streptococcus (60%), Klebsiella (47.9%), Proteus (73.3%), Pseudomonas (37%), Escherichia coli (86.7%), Shigella (33.3%), Staphylococcus aureus (60%), Serratia (13.3%) and Bacillus (66.7%) (Feizhaddad et al., 2012; Hamid and Shahnaz, 2012).
 Though the occurrence rate from previous study do not conform with data obtained in this study.
 The presence of bacteria isolated in this study is suggestive of the prospective role of cockroaches in the dissemination and contamination of environment with those public health significant bacteria through Americana cockroach’s species in Abakaliki.
 It is known that most of the isolates are the main causes of diverse types of nosocomial and community acquired infections, notably pneumonia, urinary tract infection, respiratory tract infection, skin infections, septicemia, and gastroenteritis (Todar, 2006; Graczyk et al., 2005).
 Likewise, previous reports have also indicated that the above-mentioned bacteria pathogens were the common isolates from cockroaches (Mpuchane et al., 2006; Prado et al., 2006; Brown and Alhassan, 2015).